AngeloDotNet/Docker.Application/README.md

 - docker exec rabbitNode2 rabbitmqctl join_cluster rabbit@node1.rabbit
 - docker exec rabbitNode2 rabbitmqctl start_app
 - docker exec rabbitNode1 rabbitmqctl set_policy ha "." '{"ha-mode":"all"}'

+>**Nota:** Where ha is the name of the policy and the "." (dot) is the pattern and ha-mode set to "all" indicates that all queues must be high available.
+And to check the cluster status use the command **docker exec rabbitNode1 rabbitmqctl cluster_status**

 For SEQ (docker version) the first boot occurs without any form of active login.
 After the docker is active, navigate to the SETTINGS > USERS section to enable authentication to access the dashboard.

-For ElasticSearch before starting the docker you need to run the following command <b>sudo chown -R 1000:1000 data/</b> where the data/ folder is the volume folder indicated in the elastic compose docker.
+For ElasticSearch before starting the docker you need to run the following command **sudo chown -R 1000:1000 data/** where the data/ folder is the volume folder indicated in the elastic compose docker.

 ### Important